bluegod/daily_random/README.md

     #add recurring daily job
     #queue.recur(DailyQuoteManager, {}, 3600*24)
 ```
-_The time the job it runs can also be change.
+_The time the job runs can also be changed.
 We could also delete the main scheduled job from the jobs page (see Admin section)_

 In another tab:
 ```sh